 Please do not send more than 4 completed pages, including the application questions.
 Provide examples on how you will utilize the technology, your school/district support, and your technology experience, but be concise.
 The review committee will not read applications with more than 4 pages.

 Please complete the application and submit via email by 5:00 PM (MST.)
 Please email one PDF attachment and include your full name in the PDF title.
 Late applications will not be accepted.

 We will confirm that we received your application via email.
 If you do not receive an email confirmation within 36 hours then we did not receive your electronic submission.
-You will hear from the review committee regarding a possible grant by April 30, 2014.
+You will hear from the review committee regarding a possible grant by early May 2015.

 We will confirm that we received your application via email.
 If you do not receive an email confirmation within 36 hours then we did not receive your electronic submission.
-Your will hear from the review committee regarding a possible grant by December 19, 2014.
+Your will hear from the review committee regarding a possible grant by mid December 2015.

 * Please Note: We will notify you of the review committee’s decisions via email; please make sure to check your SPAM email around the date of notification.
 Often emails are directed to SPAM via strict school district spam filters.